 His practice includes working with battery energy storage systems (BESS), voluntary carbon credit offset projects and offset credit registries, as well as analyses of electric vehicle (EV) related provisions of the Bipartisan Infrastructure Law and the Inflation Reduction Act.

 In energy commodity trading, Phil works with the major standardized master agreements (including ISDA, EEI, NAESB, IETA, and LEAP) for physical commodity and related financial hedging transactions.
 He also negotiates related credit support arrangements, security agreements, and intercreditor agreements among borrowers, lenders and hedge providers securing oil, natural gas, LNG, power plant, renewable energy assets, carbon offset credits, and other environmental attributes.

 Phil currently chairs the Commodity Regulation Working Group of the International Energy Credit Association, and speaks frequently before trade groups and bar associations.

-Phil has worked on transactions involving Argentina, Abu Dhabi, Australia, Bolivia, Brazil, Canada, Chad, Chile, China, Colombia, Dominican Republic, Ecuador, El Salvador, Ghana, Guatemala, Guyana, India, Jamaica, Kuwait, Mexico, Morocco, New Zealand, Oman, Peru, Philippines, South Korea, Sri Lanka, Trinidad, Uganda, United Kingdom and Venezuela.
+Phil has worked on transactions involving Afghanistan, Argentina, Abu Dhabi, Australia, Bolivia, Brazil, Canada, Chad, Chile, China, Colombia, Dominican Republic, Ecuador, El Salvador, Ghana, Guatemala, Guyana, India, Jamaica, Kuwait, Mexico, Morocco, New Zealand, Oman, Peru, Philippines, South Korea, Sri Lanka, Trinidad, Uganda, United Kingdom and Venezuela.